gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 conditions still apply. `Request queued` and WAIT mean that a request was accepted, not that an ECU confirmed completion.
 Immobilizer displays its state in Information;
 the separate existing steering-wheel gesture changes it only outside the menu;
-a long menu direction hold cannot trigger that gesture. `Read BCM faults` opens a result browser after the option is enabled in Feature setup.
+a long menu direction hold cannot trigger that gesture. `BCM faults` opens a result browser after the option is enabled in Features.
 It reads BCM codes, not faults from every ECU.
 USB capture, ELM diagnostics and the temporary IBS action are described in [USB diagnostics](USB_DIAGNOSTICS.md).

-`Maximum hold` retains numerical maxima until a page/profile change or toggle;
+`Peak hold` retains numerical maxima until a page/profile change or toggle;
 status values remain live. `Auto rotate` advances through the selected list every five seconds.
 Dedicated single-value pages remain available for clearer labels.